Aftercare

 Tattoo Aftercare

-- After the elapsed time period, gently remove the bandage.
+• After the elapsed time period, gently remove the bandage.
 Make sure your hands are clean.
-If any sticking occurs, splash warm water on the bandage.
-Warm water will help ease the bandage off.
+If any sticking occurs, gently splash warm water on the bandage to help ease it off.
 Be careful not to rip or tear it off.
 This can harm your new tattoo.
 There will probably be dried ink and blood on the bandage.
 Don’t worry, this is normal.

-- Once the bandage is off, wash the tattoo with warm, soapy water.
+• Once the bandage is off, wash the tattoo with warm, soapy water.
 Be gentle and use your hands, rather than a washcloth or a sponge.
-Anti-bacterial soap is best, but a low fragrance soap is also acceptable.
+A gentle anti-bacterial soap is best, but a low fragrance soap is also acceptable.

-DO NOT USE PREPARATION-H!
-It is used for shrinkage, not tattoos. - Apply aftercare cream twice a day for 1-2 weeks (amount of application will vary due to skin type).
+• Apply aftercare cream twice a day, for 1-2 weeks (amount of application will vary due to skin type).

-- You do not need to re-bandage the tattoo unless you work or play in a dirty environment.
+• You do not generally need to re-bandage your fresh tattoo, unless you work or play in a dirty environment and are concerned it could harm your healing .
 If this is the case, use clean, dry gauze to cover the tattoo.
-DO NOT USE SARAN WRAP!!
-IT does not allow your tattoo to breathe.
+Do not use products like Saran Wrap.
+This does not allow your tattoo to breathe.

-Pulling the scabs off prematurely can pull the ink out damaging the tattoo.
+• Your new tattoo will typically form a scab within a day or two.
+These will start to flake off over the next few weeks as it heals.
+Let the scabs fall off on their own.
+Picking or scratching the scabs off prematurely can pull the ink out as it bleeds, damaging the tattoo.
 Once the scabs have fallen off, you may notice dry skin on and around the tattoo.
 This is normal, just keep moisturizing.

 Tattoo Tips

-- For the first night, try not to sleep on your new tattoo.
-If needed, wear old clothes to bed.
-Your tattoo may be susceptible to sticking to your sheets or clothes.
-It is better that it sticks to you clothes rather than your sheets.
-If the tattoo sticks to your clothes, splash warm water on it and remove the clothing from the tattoo very gently.
+• For the first night, try not to sleep on your new tattoo.
+If needed, wear clean, old clothes to bed that can protect it from sticking to your sheets overnight.
+If the tattoo sticks to your clothes, gently splash warm water over the fabric to help loosen the area and remove the cloth from the tattoo.

-- Stay out of pools, hot tubs, rivers, etc. until the scabs have completely fallen off.
-Do not let the shower spray hit your tattoo directly.
-The spray can blow the scabs off prematurely.
-It is okay if water rolls over it.
+• Stay out of pools, hot tubs, rivers, etc. until the scabs have completely come off.
+Don’t let the shower spray hit your tattoo directly to prevent lifting scabs prematurely.
+It’s okay if water rolls over it.
 Remember to pat it dry gently.

-- If touch-ups are needed, wait 3-4 weeks.
+• If touch-ups are needed, please wait 3-4 weeks.
 Allow the skin to return to a normal state (dull finish on surface).
+Touching up too soon can cause damage to the tattoo and your skin in general.

 Piercing Aftercare